SayantikaLaskar/audio_analysis/README.md

   - Ensure `ffmpeg` is on PATH; on Windows, verify `C:\ffmpeg\bin` or your install location is added
 - Diarization failing:
   - Ensure `HF_TOKEN` is set and has read access; without it, diarization is skipped
+- Speech transcription failing:
+  - Ensure `OPENAI_API_KEY` is set with valid OpenAI API access
 - Large model downloads/timeouts:
-  - Pre-download models or ensure a stable connection; consider smaller Whisper models if needed
+  - Pre-download models or ensure a stable connection for SED/emotion models

 ---